jiafulow/emtf-book/_sources/usage.md

 ### How to run the HLS source code?

 The Vivado HLS tool can be called by using Tcl scripts.
-For VU13P, do
+For VU13P, do:

 ``` bash
 vivado_hls -f run_hls_xcvu13p.tcl
 ```

-For KU15P, do
+For KU15P, do:

 ``` bash
 vivado_hls -f run_hls_xcku15p.tcl
 ```

+By default, the project area is reset and the following steps are executed: C Simulation, C Synthesis, C/RTL Co-simulation, RTL Synthesis and Implementation.

 To use the Vivado HLS tool in GUI mode, simply call `vivado_hls`.